 It may be that you are going about your budget the wrong way, or that you are setting unrealistic expectations that you cannot reach.
 When you do not reach those expectations the smaller changes that you are trying to make just disappear as well.
 It can help to have someone outside of the situation look at the issues and see if your goals and budget are on track.
-Depending on your relationship with your parents, one of them might be a good person to talk to about this.
-However, if they are overbearing or get too involved, then that is not likely a good idea.
-You could go to a financial counselor, take a class or have a friend you trust look at the issues.
+Reach out to a family member or friend, or take a class or visit a financial counselor.

 One of the best ways to really change your spending habits is to change to cash.
-It can make a psychological different to hand the cash over when you pay.
+It can make a psychological difference to hand over cash when you pay.
 It also makes it easy to know when you are out of money.
 If you switch to cash, you should consider using the envelope method.
-You will divide you cash into different envelopes, with each envelope representing a category.
+You will divide your cash into different envelopes, with each envelope representing a category.
 When you are out of money, you stop spending in that category for the month.
-The first month or two may be an adjustment, but your spending should being to get under control quickly.
+The first month or two may be an adjustment, but your spending should begin to get under control quickly.
 You may also want to start budgeting, especially if you haven't before.

 Just like with any major lifestyle change, if you want to make lasting financial changes, you will need to change your habits.
 You need to recognize where you are sabotaging yourself from succeeding financially.
 It helps to know the habits that broke people tend to have.
 One of the easiest ways to do this is to change your routine.
 If you are always tempted to eat out because you are tired after work, cook ahead using a slow cooker or cook over the weekends and freeze the meals.
-If you spend a lot of money on the weekends, because you like to go shopping, then find a different activity that you enjoy doing that is less expensive.
+If you spend a lot of money on the weekends because you like to go shopping, then find a less-expensive activity that you enjoy doing.
 Even changing the way that you drive to work can help you change your financial habits.
 It helps if you know what your problem times or areas are so you can focus on changing those first.

 If the changes you have tried to make in the past are not working for you, then you need to try something else.
 For example, if you are struggling to pay off your debt but you can only make minimum payments, debt consolidation may help you gain traction, especially with credit card debt.
 If you want to increase your savings, but you find yourself dipping back into it each month, then setting up an online savings account that takes longer to transfer money back into your account may help you manage your money better.

-It really can be difficult to make lasting changes.
+It can be difficult to make lasting changes.
 Part of the process is going to be making mistakes and slipping up.
-It is important that after you that that, you still keep working on your budget and working towards your financial goals.
-The constant check up can prevent you from lying to yourself about your finances.
-As you keep making changes, you will eventually be able to start saving and reach your financial goals.
+It is important that after you that that, you still keep working on your budget and working toward your financial goals.
+The constant checkup can prevent you from lying to yourself about your finances.
+As you keep making changes, you will eventually start saving and reach your financial goals.